-The JNCAR is included in the NFTPO Path Forward 2040 Long Range Transportation Plan's Cost Feasible Plan (2014) and Transportation Improvement Plan (TIP) FY15/16 - 19/20, which was adopted June 11, 2015.
-The project is also programmed in the FDOT 5-Year Work Program and listed in the State Transportation Improvement Plan (STIP) FY15/16 - 19/20 (Appendix A).
+The JNCAR is included in the NFTPO Path Forward 2040 Long Range Transportation Plan's Cost Feasible Plan (2014) and Transportation Improvement Plan (TIP) FY16/17-20/21, which was adopted June 9, 2016.
+The project is also programmed in the FDOT 5-Year Work Program and listed in the State Transportation Improvement Plan (STIP) FY16/17 - 20/21 (Appendix A).

-Both plans provide funding for Preliminary Engineering, Right-of-Way (ROW) and Environmental mitigation.
+Both plans provide funding for Preliminary Engineering, Right-of-Way (ROW), Environmental mitigation, and Construction.
 A summary of the funding allocation is provided in Table 1-1.
-Preliminary Engineering and ROW are fully funded.
+All phases are fully funded.

-The NFTPO has included this project on their list of recommendations for adjustments and additions for FY 2018/19 thru FY 2019/2020.
-The current recommendation allocates \$10,266,422 million of Surface Urbanized (SU) Funds for FY 2018/2019 (Appendix A).
-The remaining balance will be comprised of local funds.
-This additional construction funding will be allocated during the next Work Program cycle and incorporated into the TIP/STIP as appropriate.
+The NFTPO included this project on their list of approved projects using Transportation Management Area (TMA) funds for FY 2018/19 thru FY 2019/2020.
+The current approved plan allocates \$14,937,000 million of Surface Urbanized (SU) Funds for FY 2017/2019 for ROW and Construction (See Appendix A of the EA/FONSI).
+The remaining balance will be comprised of additional SU funds approved in the TPOs plan, for 2019.
+This additional construction funding was approved on September 8, 2016 and will be allocated during the next Work Program cycle and incorporated into the TIP/STIP as appropriate.
+The NFTPO will begin processing an LRTP amendments in January 2017 and, based on the projected timeframe to complete the LRTP amendment, the FDOT anticipates the amendment to be on the NFTPO Board agenda April 10, 2017.
+This commitment will be incorporated in the Project Commitment Record and its status updated as the project advances and during any reevaluations.
+The NFTPO letter of intent to amend the LRTP, dated December 21, 2016, is in included in Appendix A.